echolab-stanford/Hitchhikers-Guide-to-ECHOLab/docs/contribute.md

 # How to contribute to this document?

-This website is hosted on Github pages and created using [`mkdocs`][mkdocs] and is hosted on Github via Github Actions.
-Any commit done on the `main` branch will trigger the rendering of the webpage.
-To make changes to this documents, is important to understan the structure of `mkdocs`.
+This website is hosted on Github pages, created with [`mkdocs`][mkdocs], and is rendered on Github via Github Actions.
+Any commit done on the `main` branch will trigger the rendering of this webpage, updating its content on real-time.
+To make changes to this documents, is important to understand the structure of `mkdocs`.

 ## Documentation stucture

-The main configuration file for `mkdocs` is `mkdocs.yml` at the root of the repo folder.
+The main configuration file for `mkdocs` is `mkdocs.yml` always at the root of the repo folder.
 All details related to general configuration, such as the navigation tree (`nav`) or the configuration of new plugins.
 To create a new section, you just need to create a markdown document (the extension is `.md`) and put it in the right category.
 For instance, we can create a new section `new_doc` under _General Advice_ by changing our config file:

 ``` yaml title="mkdocs.yml"
 nav: